Clinical-Genomics/cg/README.md

 `cg` stands for _Clinical Genomics_; a clinical sequencing platform under [SciLifeLab][scilife].

 This is our main package for interacting with data and samples that flow through our pipeline.
-We rely on a set of specialized "apps" to deal with a lot of the complexity like:
+We rely on a set of specialized "apps" to deal with a lot of complexity like:

 - [Trailblazer][trailblazer]: Python wrapper around MIP, a rare disease genomics pipeline
 - [Housekeeper][housekeeper]: storage, retrieval, and archive of files